bigskysoftware/_hyperscript/www/docs.md

 ### <a name="pseudo-commands"></a>[Pseudo-Commands](#pseudo-commands)

+While almost all commands have a specific start symbol, there is one other type of command: pseudo-commands.

-Pseudo-commands allow you to treat a method on an object as a top level command.
+Pseudo-commands allow you to treat a method on an object as a command.
 The method name must be followed by an argument list, then optional prepositional syntax to clarify the code, then an expression.
 The method will be looked up on the value returned by the expression and executed.